Exercise-Induced Troponin and Clinical Outcomes

 This study, using conventional TnI assays, reveals that amongst older walkers, detectable baseline and post-exercise TnI levels are common and associated with worse outcomes independently of a known history of CVD.
 It is important to highlight that this association does not implicate exercise as a contributing factor to cardiovascular outcomes.
 Instead, the data reveal that exercising in the nonmedical setting – as in the medical setting – can uncover subclinical CVD.
 Otherwise, while an interesting study, it provides no clear clinical implications, but highlights several questions, the most important one being: Is there a subset of people in whom higher-intensity exercise would be detrimental?

-Keywords: Biological Markers, Cardiovascular Diseases, Exercise, Heart Rate, Outcome Assessment (Health Care), Primary Prevention, Risk, Troponin I, Walkers, Walking, Weight Loss
+Keywords: Biomarkers, Cardiovascular Diseases, Exercise, Heart Rate, Outcome Assessment, Health Care, Primary Prevention, Risk, Troponin I, Walkers, Walking, Weight Loss

 < Back to Listings